testofthings/toolsaf/Roadmap.md

 ## Core features

-The following features are planned in the core functionality of the framework: security statements, claims, tool output processing, verdict assignment.
+The following features are planned in the core functionality of the framework: security statements, tool output processing, verdict assignment.

  * Add and update security statement features
  * Add and update tool support